kavehtehrani/gnome-speech2text/speech2text-service/README.md

 # GNOME Speech2Text D-Bus Service

 This is the D-Bus service component for the GNOME Speech2Text extension.
 It provides speech-to-text functionality using OpenAI's Whisper model through a D-Bus interface.
+You can read more here [D-Bus Guide](https://gjs.guide/guides/#d-bus)

 ## Overview